 Verify instructor knowledge and experience.
-Instruction is to be given by an adult with experience teaching and/or supervising Aerial Fitness for the ages involved, has necessary certifications or has substantial documented experience.
-Ensure that the instructors have the appropriate qualifications and skills to undertake all aspects of the course, that they are aware of their responsibilities and that they are willing to comply with the relevant legislation.
+Instruction is to be given by an adult with experience teaching and/or supervising Aerial Fitness for the ages involved, has necessary certifications, or has substantial documented experience.
+Ensure that the instructor has the appropriate qualifications and skills to undertake all aspects of the course, that they are aware of their responsibilities and that they are willing to comply with the relevant legislation.

-Select a safe site:
+Select a safe site.

-- Location and equipment are cleaned, sanitized and free of debris and or odors. - Care and storage should be taken for the proper maintenance of equipment in accordance with the specifications set by the manufacturer. - Any broken or damaged equipment should be removed immediately - Safety mats/nets are clean and placed appropriately under participants - All stations should have well maintained rigging and set up that is inspected by a certified person on daily basis as well as regularly scheduled inspections based on your local regulations. - Enough information and guidance are provided to ensure that the risks involved in a lesson are minimized - Participants are taught how to properly and safely use the equipment. - Ensure that no student can access the equipment without supervision. - Ensure that when girls are participating in activities that do not provide a harness they cannot be more than 6 feet from the ground. - Facility should have enough ventilation and temperature control for the space.
+- Location and equipment are clean, sanitized, and free of debris and or odors. - Care and storage should be taken for the proper maintenance of equipment in accordance with the specifications set by the manufacturer. - Any broken or damaged equipment should be removed immediately. - Safety mats/nets are clean and placed appropriately under participants. - All stations should have well maintained rigging and set up that is inspected by a certified person on a daily basis as well as regularly scheduled inspections based on your local regulations. - Enough information and guidance are provided to ensure the risks involved in a lesson are minimized. - Participants are taught how to use the equipment properly and safely. - Ensure that no student can access the equipment without supervision. - Ensure that when girls are participating in activities that do not provide a harness, they cannot be more than 6 feet from the ground. - Facility should have enough ventilation and temperature control for the size of the space.

 Contact the location regarding any physical concerns.
-Students with certain health conditions, existing or previous injuries should contact the school office prior to registration.
-Typically anyone over 200 pounds should contact the school office to discuss safety and other considerations.
+Aerial fitness students with certain health conditions and/or existing or previous injuries should contact the facility's office prior to registration.
+Typically, anyone over 200 pounds should contact the facility's office to discuss safety and other considerations.